Shri2198/Leetcode-solutions/README.md

 - **Time Complexity**:
     - Encode: O(n) where n is total length of all strings
     - Decode: O(n) single pass through encoded string

+## 11. Product of Array Except Self

+- **Algorithm**: Two-Pass Prefix/Suffix Product

+- **Explanation**: Calculates the product of all elements except self using two passes without division.
+First pass stores left products (product of all elements to the left), second pass multiplies by right products (product of all elements to the right).
+Uses the result array to store intermediate left products, then updates in-place with right products.

+- **Time Complexity**: O(n)

+## 12. Valid Sudoku

+- **Algorithm**: Hash Sets with Coordinate Mapping

+- **Explanation**: Uses three hash maps with sets to track seen numbers in each row, column, and 3x3 sub-box.
+For each non-empty cell, checks if the number already exists in its corresponding row, column, or sub-box.
+The key insight is using (r//3, c//3) to map any cell to its 3x3 sub-box identifier - this creates 9 unique sub-box coordinates (0,0) through (2,2).

+- **Time Complexity**: O(1)

+## 13. Longest Consecutive Sequence

+- **Algorithm**: Hash Set with Sequence Start Detection

+- **Explanation**: Converts the array to a set for O(1) lookups, then finds the start of each consecutive sequence by checking if i-1 exists.
+When a sequence start is found (no predecessor), it extends the sequence by incrementing and checking if the next number exists.
+This ensures each number is only visited once across all sequences.

+- **Time Complexity**: O(n)

+## 14. Valid Palindrome

+- **Algorithm**: Two Pointers

+- **Explanation**: First filters the string to keep only alphanumeric characters in lowercase.
+Then uses two pointers starting from both ends, comparing characters while moving toward the center.
+If any mismatch is found, it's not a palindrome.
+If all comparisons pass, it's a valid palindrome.

+- **Time Complexity**: O(n)

+## 15. Two Sum II - Input Array Is Sorted

+- **Algorithm**: Two Pointers

+- **Explanation**: Leverages the sorted array property.
+Uses two pointers starting from both ends.
+If the sum is too small, move left pointer right to get a larger number.
+If sum is too large, move right pointer left to get a smaller number.
+Continue until target sum is found.

+- **Time Complexity**: O(n)